miguelalarcos/roles-e/README.md

 * remove: check doc in database with the rules type *remove*
   * 0 rules: can remove
   * 1.. rules: must pass all

+If you specify one field of a rule with null, when the match is going to happen, this field is substituted with the userId.
+This is the way to check, for example, that I can edit a post because I'm the owner.

 API
 ---